osu-crypto/libOTe/libOTe/Vole/LogVole/README.md

 ## Dependencies

 Build with `-D ENABLE_LOGVOLE=ON`.
-LogVole currently commits to stock Microsoft SEAL 4.1.1 through the `SEAL::seal` CMake target.
+LogVole commits to stock Microsoft SEAL 4.1.1 through the `SEAL::seal` CMake target.
+With the default libOTe fetch flow, `FETCH_AUTO=ON` fetches and installs SEAL into the local third-party prefix; use `-DFETCH_SEAL=OFF` or `--noauto` with `SEAL_DIR` to provide an existing stock SEAL install instead.

 The coproto socket interface is used for all protocol communication; the frontend split-role example also needs coproto Boost socket support.

 ## Public API